-Haddenham Community Junior school recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare and that some 16 and 17 year olds could be living independently from their parents or guardians.
-If there are indicators that a family or individual are at risk, school will seek timely support from the local authority.
+Haddenham Community Junior School recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare and that some 16-and 17-year-olds could be living independently from their parents or guardians.
+If there are indicators that a family or individual is at risk, the school will seek timely support from the local authority.